HKUST-Aerial-Robotics/FUEL/README.md

 ## Quick Start

-This project has been tested on Ubuntu 16.04(ROS Kinetic) and 18.04(ROS Melodic).
-Take Ubuntu 18.04 as an example, run the following commands to install required tools:
+This project has been tested on Ubuntu 18.04(ROS Melodic) and 20.04(ROS Noetic).

+Run the following commands to install required tools:

 ```
   sudo apt-get install libarmadillo-dev libnlopt-dev